 II.
-[Text] provisions Switzerland considers that "decision-making on the monitoring of World Heritage properties in general, and on the state of conservation reports in particular, is in principle as important, if not more important, for achieving the objectives of the Convention than decisions on new inscriptions.
-However, we note that in discussions on the Code of Conduct, inscriptions and related processes are generally given more consideration than those related to the state of conservation of properties.
-The Code of Conduct should therefore focus more on decisions pertaining to conservation reports.
-Without objective arguments, new proven information or new credible scientific facts, it should not be possible, for example, to open decisions for any discussion that would reduce their effectiveness."
-I. The Committee commits to: - 1.
-Recognize that "Outstanding Universal Value means cultural and/on natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and futur generations of all humanity.
-As such, the permanent protection of the heritage is of the highest importance to the international community a a whole.
-The Committee defines the criteria for the inscription of properties on the World Heritage List" (Operational Guideline , paragraph 49).
-1 e s s f 2.
-Mindful that the World Heritage Committee is an intergovernmenta committee, choose as their representatives persons qualified in th field of cultural or natural heritage (Convention , Article 9.3; Rules of Procedure , Rule 5.2).
-3. Voluntarily limit their term of office to four years instead of six year in order to give other States Parties an opportunity to serve on th Committee (Operational Guidelines , Paragraph 21), and strictl observe the six years gap between two mandates as per Rule 13.2 of the Rules of Procedure of the General Assembly.
+[Text] provisions I.The Committee commits to: 1.
+Recognize that "Outstanding Universal Value means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
+As such, the permanent protection of this heritage is of the highest importance to the international community as a whole.
+The Committee defines the criteria for the inscription of properties on the World Heritage List" (Operational Guidelines , paragraph 49).
+2. Mindful that the World Heritage Committee is an intergovernmental committee, choose as their representatives persons qualified in the field of cultural or natural heritage (Convention , Article 9.3; Rules of Procedure , Rule 5.2).
+3. Voluntarily limit their term of office to four years instead of six years in order to give other States Parties an opportunity to serve on the Committee (Operational Guidelines , Paragraph 21), and strictly observe the six years gap between two mandates as per Rule 13.2 of the Rules of Procedure of the General Assembly.
 4. Remain impartial and base their decisions on objective and scientific considerations (Operational Guidelines , Paragraph 23), and endeavour to appreciate different competencies and opinions, encourage mutual respect, promote humble and respectful dialogue, and in case of disagreement, seek to reach agreement by consensus through cooperation.
-Text as amended and approved by the Open-ended working group during its 7th meeting 5.
-Ensure that the credibility, balance and representativity of the World Heritage List are guaranteed, keeping in mind the Operational Guidelines and the priorities which they define, including those that apply to nominations of States Parties former members of the Committee and which consist of avoiding examining their nominations during their mandate on the Committee in the spirit of contributing to the impartiality and objectivity of decision making.
+5. Ensure that the credibility, balance and representativity of the World Heritage List are guaranteed, keeping in mind the Operational Guidelines and the priorities which they define, including those that apply to nominations of States Parties former members of the Committee and which consist of avoiding examining their nominations during their mandate on the Committee in the spirit of contributing to the impartiality and objectivity of decision making.
 They would benefit from a 4-year priority after the end of their mandate on the Committee.
-The States parties Members of the Committee presenting nominations shall refrain from taking part in the debate in conformity with the Rules of Procedure (art.
-22.7).
-6. Ensure the objectivity of the procedures and the realization of the principle of equality, by bearing in mind checks and balances at each stage of the Committee members' mandate.
-7. After having carefully examined the invitations from States Parties to visit sites on their territory and proposed for inscriptions to the World Heritage List, States Parties might consider avoiding accepting those that might breach the spirit and the letter of the 1972 Convention and all the texts governing its implementation, during their tenure on the Committee, or to sites on the World Heritage List currently in the process of Reactive Monitoring (Operational Guidelines , Paragraph 169) in order to ensure the equal treatment of all World Heritage properties [editorial adjustments proposed] and nominated sites.
-8. Provide accurate, credible and timely information for any case on their territory to be considered by the Committee in line with the provisions of the Operational Guidelines, and refrain from contributing to any decision that may threaten the Outstanding Universal Value or that is in violation of the Operational Guidelines and Rules of Procedure .
-9. Strictly observe the Rule 23.3 of the Rules of Procedure , that new draft decisions, fundamental proposals or amendments whenever possible should be submitted at least 24 hours before the discussion of the agenda item concerned.
-10. In the interest of recognising global cultural diversity and equitable representation, [China : to be considered] while fully respecting the sovereignty and laws and regulations of the countries where the cultural and natural property is located, encourage interventions from observers including local communities' and indigenous peoples' representatives in items concerning such groups [Russian Federation: Agreed] or interests with the prior consent of the Chairperson before decisions are made by the Committee (Rules of Procedure , Rules 6, 7, [Saudi Arabia: Agreed] 8, 22.4).
-The Czech Republic supports "without further amendments the wording of this principle."
-Amendment proposed by the Russian Federation: In the interest of recognising global cultural diversity and equitable representation, encourage interventions from observers including local communities' and indigenous peoples' representatives in items concerning such groups or interests with the prior consent of the Chairperson before decisions are made by the Committee (Rules of Procedure, Rules 6, 7, 22.4).
-Amendment proposed by Saudi Arabia: In the interest of recognising global cultural diversity and equitable representation, encourage interventions from observers including local communities' and indigenous peoples' representatives in items concerning such groups or interests before decisions are made by the Committee (Rules of
+[Paragraph covered by paragraph 16 (ex-17) and to be verified with Poland] 6.
+Ensure the objectivity of the procedures and the realization of the principle of equality, by bearing in mind checks and balances at each stage of the Committee members' mandate.
+7.6.
+After having carefully examined the invitations from States Parties to visit sites on their territory and proposed for inscriptions to the World Heritage List, States Parties might consider avoiding accepting those that might breach the spirit and the letter of the 1972 Convention and all the texts governing its implementation, during their tenure on the Committee, or to sites on the World Heritage List currently in the process of Reactive Monitoring (Operational Guidelines , Paragraph 169) in order to ensure the equal treatment of all World Heritage properties and nominated sites.
+8.7.
+Provide accurate, credible and timely information for any case on their territory to be considered by the Committee in line with the provisions of the Operational Guidelines, and refrain from contributing to any decision that may threaten the Outstanding Universal Value or that is in violation of the Operational Guidelines and Rules of Procedure .
+9.8.
+Strictly observe the Rule 23.3 of the Rules of Procedure , that new draft decisions, fundamental proposals or amendments whenever possible should be submitted at least 24 hours before the discussion of the agenda item concerned.

+10.9.
+In the interest of recognising global cultural diversity and equitable representation, encourage interventions from observers including local communities' and indigenous peoples' representatives in items concerning such groups with the prior consent of the Chairperson [Chairperson] and in full respect of Article 6 of the 1972 Convention before decisions are made by the Committee (Rules of Procedure, Rules 6, 7, 8, 22.4).